Company Formation in Estonia – Private Financial Services is a Licensed Service Provider Since 1997

 Company Formation in Estonia – The Procedure

-A company in Estonia can be registered either in person with a notary, or remotely.
+You can register company in Estonia either in person with a notary, or remotely.
 Before you proceed with company formation in Estonia, the following preparatory steps should be taken.

 Company name check.
 Check your chosen company’s name for similarity with other names in Estonia and EU trademarks to make sure it is unique and different from other names.